grafana/k6-docs/src/data/markdown/docs/02 javascript api/10 k6-data/10-SharedArray.md

 | 100000     | true   | 2:04:50   | 89-91%   | 528-531MB   | 92274-93987   |
 | 100000     | false  | 2:15:00   | 115-123% | 8.9-9.5GB   | 90416-94817   |

-The CPU/memory data comes from using `/usr/bin/time` and the raw data can be find [here](https://gist.github.com/MStoykov/1181cfa6f00bc56b90915155f885e2bb)
+The CPU/memory data comes from using `/usr/bin/time` and the raw data can be found [here](https://gist.github.com/MStoykov/1181cfa6f00bc56b90915155f885e2bb).

-This numbers are purely illustrative as if the script is doing more with an element that it gets from the `SharedArray`, or an output is in use, or it gets multiple elements, or - all of those things add up so, while `SharedArray` has some CPU usage it might turn out that it will be negligible in a given situation with just 10 elements or more problematic then the memory usage for a 100k elements.
-So if in doubt you should probably run some benchmarks.
+These numbers are purely illustrative as the performance can be affected by any additional processing of the element retrieved from the `SharedArray`, or if an output is in use, or it gets multiple elements, etc. While `SharedArray` has some CPU usage it might turn out that it will be negligible in a given situation with just 10 elements or more problematic than the memory usage for a 100k elements.
+So if in doubt you should probably run some benchmarks and decide which tradeoffs are more important for your use case.